Categories: Commerce and business

 that tally frivolous expendables like sandpaper, distilled water, and soap to biggies like materials,

 labor, and depreciation.
-The prices are painstakingly precise.
+My prices are painstakingly precise.

 At least one juror didn't read my application and based their misinformed

-judgments accordingly; I doubt the majority did more than a cursory perusal.
+judgments accordingly.
+I doubt the majority did more than a cursory perusal anyway.

 Did anyone look at my website like the application said they would?

-The judges were dishonest-by-proxy because they didn't honor what the application said they
+The judges were dishonest and insulting because they didn't honor what the application said they

 How is it that one person could give me a one and another a five for